 Data Sources

-The income concepts specified are constructed using the 2022 Kenya Continuous Household Survey (KCHS) data collected by the Kenya National Bureau of Statistics (KNBS) and administrative data for the same year.
+The income concepts specified are constructed using the 2022 KCHS data collected by the KNBS and administrative data for the same year.
 The 2022 KCHS is a nationally representative survey.
 The survey sample was drawn from the newly created Kenya Household Master Sample Frame (K-HMSF), developed from the 2019 Kenya Population and Housing Census.
 Information was collected from a total of 17,894 households in 1,500 clusters.
 The clusters were randomized into four quarters, each comprising 375 clusters and about 6,000 households, covering all 47 counties.
 The 2022 KCHS data collection was undertaken using Computer-Assisted Personal Interviewing (CAPI) based on the Survey Solutions system.
 The Survey Solutions data collection application was programmed and loaded onto mobile devices (tablets).
 The CAPI system facilitated the assignment of sampled clusters and households to interviewers by survey supervisors.
 Additionally, administrative data on tax and expenditure from the fiscal year 2022/23 is used to construct some of the variables needed for the analysis, such as the estimation of per beneficiary spending on public education and health services.
 The KCHS differs from KIHBS 2015/16 (used in previous CEQ analysis in Kenya) in several ways.
 KIHBS is a periodic survey conducted after every 10 years, with a 12-month period to collect data on various household characteristics including housing, education, health, income and consumption and provides comprehensive data on household budgets, poverty and welfare.
-On the other hand, KCHS is continuous and collecting data quarterly, providing timely socio-economic indicators with primary focus on labor and household budget for monitoring SDGs and national development plans.
+On the other hand, KCHS is continuous and collecting data quarterly, providing timely socio-economic indicators with primary focus on labour and household budget for monitoring SDGs and national development plans.
 The two datasets, therefore, differ in the information provided and details of data collected.

 While as many taxes and transfers as possible should be included in the analysis, there are two limiting factors.
-First, many government expenditures are for genuine public goods like national defense (the military), public law and order (the police and courts), and policy development and implementation (the civil service).
+First, many government expenditures are for genuine public goods like national defence (the military), public law and order (the police and courts), and policy development and implementation (the civil service).
 It is not possible to determine the value of these services to any particular individual or household because they are public goods and do not have prices that people reveal themselves willing to pay, unlike market goods and services.
 Therefore, a large portion of government expenditure is excluded from the analysis.
 Second, one can only study taxes and expenditures that can be observed or inferred from the 2022 KCHS data.
 While it is possible to infer who pays wage income tax and most indirect taxes, it is not possible to attribute corporate income taxes to survey respondents due to the lack of information in the 2022 KCHS data on corporate ownership.
 Annex I shows comparison of survey and administrative data estimate while Annex II provides detailed information on how the data from the 2022 KCHS and administrative sources are used to construct the various income concepts used in the analysis.

-Key Findings
+Key findings

 This section presents key results from fiscal incidence analysis using the CEQ methodology outlined in section 3.
 It begins by examining the overall impact of taxes and social spending on inequality and poverty.
 Following this, the section discusses the net beneficiaries and those who bear the burden of taxes.
 It then explores the marginal contribution and progressivity of taxes and transfers.
 Finally, the section assesses potential changes or reforms in fiscal policy and their implications.